Scholarships for

 Hope Scholarship

-The Hope Scholarship, created to support families whose K-12 students have experienced bullying, has merged with the Florida Tax Credit Scholarship (FTC) and Family Empowerment Scholarship for Educational Options (FES-EO) Programs.
+The Hope Scholarship, created to support families whose K-12 students have experienced a bullying incident as described here, allows students to participate in either the Florida Tax Credit Scholarship (FTC) or the Family Empowerment Scholarship for Educational Options (FES-EO) Programs.

 Frequently Asked Questions

-The Hope Scholarship is technically ending, and you will need to apply for and receive a FTC or FES-EO scholarship going forward.
-That means you will be able to spend any remaining funds after tuition and fees are paid on things like tutoring or after-school activities.
+The Private School Scholarship allows you to spend any remaining funds after tuition and fees are paid on things like tutoring or after-school activities.

 Stepping Up To Success